-The per capita income in Sunnyvale in 2010 was $50,364, which is wealthy relative to California and the nation.
-This equates to an annual income of $201,456 for a family of four.
-However, Sunnyvale contains both very wealthy and poor people as well.
+The per capita income in Sunnyvale in 2018 was $72,477, which is wealthy relative to California and the nation.
+This equates to an annual income of $289,908 for a family of four.

 Sunnyvale is an extremely ethnically-diverse city.
 The people who call Sunnyvale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sunnyvale residents report their race to be Asian, followed by White.
 Sunnyvale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.87% of the city’s residents.
-Important ancestries of people in Sunnyvale include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 16.65% of the city’s residents.
+Important ancestries of people in Sunnyvale include German, English, Irish, Italian, and European.

 The most common language spoken in Sunnyvale is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.